SenayYakut/Social-Network-for-Pets/README.md

 # Social-Network-for-Pets

-Random color picker is a React project.
+Social-Network-for-Pets is a React project.

-In this project, you’ll build a program that helps designers think of new color schemes.

-Our program will set the screen’s background to a random color.
-Clicking a button will refresh to a new, random color.
-Random generators are a well-known tool for breaking a creative rut.
+In this project, you’ll build a simple social network for pets.
+You’ll be able to view a pet’s profile (which contains their name, bio, and friend list) and navigate to other profiles.
+There will also be a profile directory where you can see all of the profiles.

 ## Installation